IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 When resources are `contained`, they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/R4/references.html#contained](http://hl7.org/fhir/R4/references.html#contained) ).

-For the pre-rendered report referenced by DiagnosticReport.presentedForm, the Sender shall support one the following:
+The Sender shall encode the pre-rendered report that is referenced by DiagnosticReport.presentedForm in one of the following ways:
-- The report is treated as a base64Binary and set in the DiagnosticReport.presentedForm.data
+- Encode the report as a base64Binary in DiagnosticReport.presentedForm.data
-- The report is conveyed as a [Binary Resource](https://www.hl7.org/fhir/binary.html) and this Binary Resource is referenced in DiagnosticReport.presentedForm.url.
+- Encode the report as a base64Binary in a [Binary Resource](https://www.hl7.org/fhir/binary.html) and this Binary Resource is referenced in DiagnosticReport.presentedForm.url.
-- The report is hosted somewhere else and not as a Binary Resource.
-It is referenced in DiagnosticReport.presentedForm.url.

-When the DiagnosticReport.presentedForm.url points at a Binary Resource, the Binary Resource shall be in the Bundle.
+  - The Binary Resource shall be in the Bundle.
 See FHIR Resolving references in Bundles at [http://hl7.org/fhir/R4/bundle.html#references](http://hl7.org/fhir/R4/bundle.html#references).
+- Host the report somewhere and provide the url in DiagnosticReport.presentedForm.url.

 The Sender shall populate accurate .hash and .size for the report content in presentedForm:
 * Where the presentedForm is a Binary Resource instance, the .hash and .size measure the raw artifact that has been base64encoded in the Binary.data element.